-Figure 5-23 shows the indicative locations of place intensity proposed in the renewal of the Precinct.
+Figure 5-42 shows the indicative locations of place intensity proposed in the renewal of the Precinct.
+All existing place intensity will be maintained at the same level with additional place intensity located on the deck.

-Figure 5-23: Future place intensity around Central Station
+Figure 5-43: Future place intensity around Central Station